datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 xp: 100
 ```

-Data types 1
 There are three most common data types in Python.

 numerics (`int`, `float`) - these are values like 3 and 4.123.
-Bear in mind that, Python does treat 3 and 4.123 differently, because 3 is type of `int` - integer, whereas 4.123 is type of `float` - floating point number
+Notice that 3 is an integer, wile 4.123 is not.
+It is a fraction, which is referred in python as `float`.
+Bear in mind that Python treats `int` and `float` differently.

 strings (`str`) - these are textual values like “dog” and “cat”, "453".
-Did you notice how we make `int` 453 a string?
-In order to cast something as `str` we add quotation marks around it, `' '` or `" "`.
-Most of the time `" "` is preferred.
+Did you notice how we made int 453 a string?
+In order to cast something as str we add quotation marks around it `" "`.

-boolean (`bool`) - these are booleans that take only two values `True`, `False`.
-Python can also accept 1 and 0 as booleans `True` and `False` accordingly, based on use case.
+boolean (`bool`) - these are booleans that take only two values: `True`, `False`.
+They are used to evaluate certain expressions.

-Unlike R, Python can work with mixed data types with some limitations.
-For example, you can not sum 1 and "Python", but you can `"Python" * 2` which will output `PythonPython`.
-However, such operations are discouraged.
+Notice that Python can work with data of different types.
+However, you have to keep in mind the type of every data in order not to ask Python compute something you did not intend to.
-Lastly, you can check the type of any variable using `type()` built-in function
+You can check the type of any data using `type()` function.

 `@instructions`
-1. Define a numeric variable x and assign 3.14 to it
-2. Define a numeric variable y and assign 2 to it
-3. Define a string variable s and assign "Python" to it
+1. Define a string variable s and assign "Python" to it
-4. Define a boolean variable z and assign `True` to it
+2. Define a boolean variable z and assign `True` to it
-5. Print the type of `x + y`
+3. Print the type of `x + y`

 `@hint`
 1. Use built-in `type()` function to check for the variable type